 Where did McNear come up with stages 7-11?
 After spending more than three years soaking up the knowledge and wisdom of Ingo Swann, McNear said these future stages just seemed correct to him.
 They were a logical progression of the signal that began as an ideogram in Stage 1 and progressed through sensations, dimensional data, analytic and qualitative data, and finally, three-dimensional contact and modeling in Stage-6.
 As Swann stated in the 1991 “Rima” letter, these stages, “constitute some kind of natural (Swann’s emphasis added) and predictable developmental ESP…” McNear extrapolated from what he had learned and gleaned from Swann through Stage-6 and developed his own concept for “Future Stages” 7-11.

 As stated, this manual was classified secret and protected from public disclosure until its declassification in the 1995 timeframe.
 In response to numerous Freedom of Information Act requests, the CIA released it to the public along with almost 100,000 other remote viewing related documents in 2004.
-Remote viewing researcher Daz Smith has reported that he subsequently (in 2007) provided a copy of the manual to Ingo Swann.11

 This manual is available from the Central Intelligence Agency’s archives here.